 The Canon EOS 100D (called Canon SL1 in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in March 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 100D has a Camera Elo of 1858.
-This rating puts the 100D among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 100D also ranks among the top 50 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+Is the Canon 100D a good camera?
+The 100D has a Camera Elo of 1863.
+This rating puts the 100D among the top 40 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the 100D ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|

 |117 x 91 x 69 mm, 407 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Canon 100D vis-à-vis a credit card.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.